 The riot shield soldiers get this once their shields blown away.
 Too bad they waste it on panicking.

 Military Mashup Machine: Almost every boss you encounter - especially in the later games - is a great hulking mishmash of military vehicles.
-The classic Land Battleship (by which we mean, "A battleship with giant treads bolted on") makes an appearance in Metal Slug 2, and the very first boss in Metal Slug 3 is a giant lobster with an artillery cannon fitted on top of it.
+The classic Land Battleship (by which we mean, "A battleship with giant treads bolted on") makes an appearance in Metal Slug 2 (and X), and the very first boss in Metal Slug 3 is a giant lobster with an artillery cannon fitted on top of it.

 More Dakka: The Metal Slug franchise is heavily based off of awesome firepower, with heavy machine guns, BIG heavy machine guns, two machine guns, and other powerful weapons.
 This is then taken even further by the fact that players can become fat, increasing the power of their weapons (think of a heavy machine gun that is BIG and while fat).
 The vehicles with a huge vulcan machine gun (or 2) are also based off of this.